-Office staff can evaluate which sites are indicating a leak status using the appropriate data viewing tool (e.g., via a website).
+Office staff can evaluate which sites are indicating a leak status using the appropriate data viewing tool (typically a website).
 An area containing multiple sites (with loggers) can be interrogated for those that have an active alarm for a leak condition.